SMSC, Values and Fundamental British Values

 Democracy in Action

-Today, Monday 8th October 2018, we voted for our Junior Leadership Team.
+Wednesday, 14th October 2021, we voted for our Junior Leadership Team.
 Everybody was allowed to put themselves forward for the election.
-We went in to the polling booth and put a cross next to our chosen name.
-Thank you to Miss Macrowan, Hasan and Vivien for their hard work organising this event.
+We showed the value of tolerance & understanding.
 It was great fun!
+Here is our JLT.

 Voting for the House Captains